Home

 The Origin Of Stress

 Stress can be caused by many things such as work, financial issues, school, anything really.

-It is most important to recognize whether you are under stress or not.
+When we think about stress, most of us think about what causes stress.
 Stress can be caused by anything because there is good stress, eustress, and bad stress, distress.

 Have you ever thought about the symptoms of stress?